Opposition parties tell incumbent president that early results are ‘null and void’.

 In Kinshasa, the government ordered cell phone providers to block text message services on their networks until further notice, after a flurry of election-related rumours swirled via SMS.

-Some international officials close to the process say that the election commission may not be able to meet Tuesday’s deadline.
+International officials close to the process have begun whispering that the election commission may not be able to meet Tuesday’s deadline.

-In South Africa, police fired rubber bullets on Monday to disperse DR Congo opposition supporters in Johannesburg and arrested those who tried to storm their embassy in Pretoria, the Sapa news agency and an AFP correspondent, said.
+While in South Africa, police fired rubber bullets on monday to disperse DR Congo opposition supporters in Johannesburg and arrested those who tried to storm their embassy in Pretoria, the Sapa news agency and an AFP correspondent said.

 “It is incorrect to say SA prefers one candidate over another.
 South Africa does not interfere in the internal affairs of a sovereign country.”